Schwartzbard trial

-The Schwartzbard trial was a sensational 1927 French murder trial in which Sholom Schwartzbard was accused of murdering the Ukrainian immigrant and head of the Ukrainian government-in-exile Symon Petliura.
-While the defendant fully admitted to killing Petliura, in the end the trial turned on accusations of Petliura's responsibility for the massive 1919–1920 pogroms in Ukraine during which Schwartzbard had lost all 15 members of his family.
-Schwartzbard was acquitted.
+The Schwartzbard trial was a sensational 1927 French murder trial in which Samuel "Sholem" Schwartzbard was accused of murdering the Ukrainian immigrant and head of the Ukrainian government-in-exile Symon Petliura.
+The trial quickly began to revolve around Petliura's responsibility for the 1919-1920 pogroms in Ukraine, during which Schwartzbard had lost all 15 members of his family.
 During the trial, prosecution alleged that Schwartzbard was a Soviet agent and assassinated Petliura on Soviet orders.
 This view is still widely held, especially in Ukraine, but is far from universal.
+Schwartzbard was acquitted of all charges.

 Assassination

-In 1919, fighting in southern Ukraine as part of the Bolshevik Revolutionary Insurgent Army of Ukraine (RIAU), led by Grigori Kotovsky, Sholom Schwartzbard was told that he had lost 15 members of his family in pogroms that had taken place in Odesa, Ukraine that year.
+In 1919, fighting in southern Ukraine as part of the Bolshevik Revolutionary Insurgent Army of Ukraine (RIAU), led by Grigori Kotovsky, Schwartzbard was told that he had lost 15 members of his family in pogroms that had taken place in Odesa, Ukraine that year.
 He held Symon Petliura, who was the head of the Directorate of the Ukrainian National Republic, responsible for their deaths.

 According to his autobiography, after hearing the news that Petliura had relocated to Paris in 1924, Schwartzbard became distraught and started plotting Petliura's assassination.
 A picture of Petliura with Józef Piłsudski was published in Encyclopédie Larousse and enabled Schwartzbard to recognize him.

-On 25 May 1926, at 14:12, by the Gilbert bookstore, he approached Petliura, who was walking on the Rue Racine near boulevard Saint-Michel in the Latin Quarter, Paris, and asked him in Ukrainian, "Are you Mr. Petliura?"
+On 25 May 1926, at 14:12, by the Gibert bookstore, he approached Petliura, who was walking on the Rue Racine near boulevard Saint-Michel in the Latin Quarter, Paris, and asked him in Ukrainian, "Are you Mr. Petliura?"
 Petliura did not answer but raised his cane.
 Schwartzbard pulled out a gun and shot him five times and, after Petliura fell to the pavement, shot him twice more.
-When the police came and asked if he had done the deed, he reportedly said, "I have killed a great assassin".
+When the police came and asked if he had done the deed, he reportedly said, "I have killed a great assassin."

 It is reported that he had planned to assassinate Petliura at a gathering of Ukrainian emigrants marking Petliura's birthday, but the attempt was foiled by the anarchist Nestor Makhno, who was also at the function.
 Schwartzbard had told Makhno that he was terminally sick, was about to die and would take Petliura with him.
+(Schwartzbard died eleven years after the trial.)

-The French secret service had been keeping an eye out on Schwartzbard since he had surfaced in the French capital and had noted his meetings with known Bolsheviks.
-During the trial, the German special services also alleged to their French counterparts that Schwartzbard had assassinated Petliura on the orders of Galip, an emissary of the Union of Ukrainian Citizens.
-Galip had received orders from Christian Rakovsky, an ethnic Bulgarian and a Soviet ambassador to France (1925–27), a former revolutionary leader from Romania and a former prime minister of the Ukrainian SSR.
+The French secret service had been monitoring Schwartzbard since his arrival in Paris, and noted his meetings with known Bolsheviks.
+During the trial, the German special services also alleged to their French counterparts that Schwartzbard had assassinated Petliura on the orders of an emissary of the Union of Ukrainian Citizens, an intermediary for Christian Rakovsky, an ethnic Bulgarian, a Soviet ambassador to France (1925–27), a former revolutionary leader from Romania, and a former prime minister of the Ukrainian SSR.
 The act was according to the prosecution consolidated by Mikhail Volodin, who arrived in France on 8 August 1925 and who had been in close contact with Schwartzbard.